Kotlin/kotlin-by-example/examples/05_Collections/10_associateBy.md

 3. Builds a map from phone numbers to their owners' information. `it.phone` is the `keySelector` here.
 The `valueSelector` is not provided, so the values of the map are `Person` objects themselves.
 4. Builds a map from phone numbers to the cities where owners live. `Person::city` is the `valueSelector` here, so the values of the map contain only cities.
 5. Builds a map that contains cities and people living there.
 The values of the map are lists of person names.
+6. Builds a map that contains cities and the last person living there.
+The values of the map are names of the last person living in each city.